Camelot Unchained: Development

 In December 2012, Mark Jacobs with City State Entertainment released the first teaser for the game which hinted at the premise a three faction PvP game.
 It was later confirmed in a subsequent interview that Jacobs was planning a Realm versus Realm (RvR) game similar to his prior game DAoC and that instead of building another "themepark-style MMO", he would focus on a more niche PvP game.
 City State Entertainment started a Kickstarter funding project for Camelot Unchained on April 2, 2013.
 By the Kickstarter's conclusion on May 2, it had 14,873 backers with US$2,232,933 raised.

 After the conclusion of their Kickstarter, CSE continued to receive backer funds to unlock various stretch goals.
 On March 3, 2015, Camelot Unchained entered into Alpha 1.
 The first Beta testing stage was originally scheduled for around July 18 of the same year, but was delayed for what would become three years.
 In early 2016 during the "Crunch" buildup for Beta 1, serious flaws in the ability system were discovered.
 Subsequently, CSE decided that the entire ability system would need to be rebuilt from the ground up and the "re-abilitation" process would take place before Beta 1 would launch.
 This process took longer than expected and it was not until February 2018 that the start date for Beta 1 was announced.

 Camelot Unchained Beta 1 launched on July 31, 2018.

+On June 2, 2026, over thirteen years after the conclusion of their successful Kickstarter campaign, CSE announced that Camelot Unchained had entered early access.